tharindurb/PRIME/bin/README.md

 <p align="justify">Please refer to the pipelineproperties file to set the location of data and to provide which options (treatment type/ emotions/ side effects etc.) need to be extracted.</p>

 ## Data format
 <p align="justify">Data are stored in a .json format.
-Please refer to sample.json file to understand the structure of the data.</p>
+Please refer to <strong>sample.json</strong> file to understand the structure of the data.
+Execution of PEAP pipeline using <strong>analyse health forum data.bat</strong> read each .json file, extract infromation and include the extreacted infromation as seperate fields into the same json file. </p>